vertexproject/synapse/docs/synapse/quickstart.rst

 - Supporting multiple users and / or networked users, including the (optional) ability to configure roles and permissions.
 - Simple deployment - no hardware/software needed (other than a web browser).
-- Developers who want to build on or integrate with Synapse, inclduing developing Power-Ups or Workflows.
+- Developers who want insight into developing Power-Ups or Workflows.
 - Users and developers who want access to the "latest and greatest" releases and features during testing.
 - Users who want to take advantage of all of Synapse's features (including built-in Help for Synapse's data model, Storm auto-complete, etc.) while learning - even if you ultimately deploy an open-source